The objective of this policy is to inculcate healthy eating habits and good food practices in school.

 - The school at no point of time will be in a position to report the amount of food eaten by your child in school.
 Please do not ask the teachers/staff for a report of the same.

 - We do not serve any special food during any Jain religious festivals.
 Students can bring home made food during those days.

 - We have provided a list of food items that can be brought by students as well as food items that are not allowed.
 If you send a food item that is not allowed, the school will confiscate it and your child will have to depend on his/her classmates to share their tiffin with him/ her.

 - Students should bring nutritious, home cooked and freshly prepared food.

-- Students should learn to eat variety of food items including vegetables and preparations which they are not necessarily used to.
+- Students should learn to eat a variety of food items including vegetables and preparations which they are not necessarily used to.

-- Students may bring only pure vegetarian (without eggs) food in their tiffin for their first break.
+- Students may bring only pure vegetarian (without eggs) food in their Tiffin for their first break.
 The quantity of food sent should be such that your children are able to finish it comfortably on their own.
 The quantity of food should be based on what your children eat on a regular basis rather than the quantity that you as parents expect them to eat.

 When students are going for competitions outside of school, whether in Surat or outside: